DARIAH-ERIC/teilex0-oxygen-framework/Readme.md

 Add-on for [oXygen XML Editor](https://www.oxygenxml.com/xml_editor.html) with tools for editing, transforming, and analyzing dictionaries in [TEI Lex-0](https://bit.ly/tei-lex-0) format.

-The framework is associated only with files from `http://www.tei-c.org/ns/1.0` namespace with `@type='lex-0'` attribute value of the root element.
+The framework is associated only with files from `http://www.tei-c.org/ns/1.0` namespace with `TEI` root element and `@type` attribute with value `lex-0'`.

 ## Supported version of TEI Lex-0